Peel Hunt Reiterates Buy Rating for Harworth Group (LON:HWG)

-Harworth Group (LON:HWG)‘s stock had its “buy” rating reaffirmed by stock analysts at Peel Hunt in a note issued to investors on Thursday, LSE.Co.UK reports.
-They presently have a GBX 146 ($1.91) target price on the stock.
-Peel Hunt’s target price indicates a potential upside of 21.67% from the company’s previous close.
+Peel Hunt reaffirmed their buy rating on shares of Harworth Group (LON:HWG) in a report issued on Thursday, Digital Look reports.
+Peel Hunt currently has a GBX 146 ($1.91) price objective on the stock.

-Several other brokerages have also recently issued reports on HWG.
-Peel Hunt restated a “buy” rating and issued a GBX 146 ($1.91) target price on shares of Harworth Group in a report on Thursday.
-Liberum Capital restated a “buy” rating and issued a GBX 170 ($2.22) target price on shares of Harworth Group in a report on Tuesday, October 29th.
+Separately, Liberum Capital reiterated a buy rating and set a GBX 170 ($2.22) price target on shares of Harworth Group in a report on Tuesday, October 29th.

 Harworth Group plc operates as a brownfield land developer and regeneration company in the North of England and the Midlands.
 The company operates through two segments, Income Generation and Capital Growth.
 The Income Generation segment focuses on generating rental returns from the business space portfolio; rental returns and royalties from energy generation, environmental technologies, and the agricultural portfolio; and income generating streams from recycled aggregates and secondary coal products.